lyzardiar/seal2d/README.md

 # seal2d
 A 2D game engine based on OpenGL, developed with Lua and C.

-This project is under heavy development currently, **it's a toy right now**.
+This project is under heavy development currently, we will release version 0.1 soon.

 # build & run